ARQMath/ARQMathCode/README.md

 ```

 ### 4. Generating Topic Files
-This command is used to generate the topics XML files for task 1 and 2 with the TSV index files of formulas latex representations.
+This command is used to generate the topics XML files for task 1 and 2 with the TSV index files of formulas latex/slt/opt representations.
 **Data.** Download the Raw Math Stack Exchange XML file located [here](https://drive.google.com/drive/folders/1AJ41HKqGthixfmBMKphxXXU31goNLLGk?usp=sharing), named `Posts_cut2021.xml`.
 You need two other files one having the topic question ids for task 1 and the other having the topic formulas for task 2.
 They can be downloaded from [here](https://drive.google.com/drive/folders/1AJ41HKqGthixfmBMKphxXXU31goNLLGk?usp=sharing).